DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/installer.rst

     * open a terminal screen and run the command ``ls /dev/tty.usbmodem*``
     * this should result in displaying a device name such as ``/dev/tty.usbmodem12033``
     * if multiple devices are listed, you may need to unplug your |EX-CS|, re-run the command to see which device is left, then plug it in again to note the difference
+    * For Linux you *will* need add yourself to the dialout group to gain permissions access to the serial devices.
+The easiest way is to run the command ``sudo adduser yourusername dialout`` with your Linux username inserted

-2. Download and Run EX-Installer
+1. Download and Run EX-Installer
 ================================

 * Download the :ref:`EX-Installer <download/ex-commandstation:ex-Installer>` app |BR| depending on your computer's operating system it will automatically determine the version you need and download it